Etihad Airways launches data-as-a-product ecosystem

 PHOTO

-Abu Dhabi, United Arab Emirates – Etihad Airways today announced the launch of a new, modern analytics & intelligence platform allowing the global carrier to implement a data-as-a-product ecosystem.
+Etihad Airways, the national carrier of the UAE, has announced the launch of a new, modern analytics & intelligence platform allowing the global carrier to implement a data-as-a-product ecosystem.

 Etihad’s Enterprise Data Platform team worked closely with Microsoft on the UAE national carrier’s digital transformation, which heavily leveraged Azure’s innovative intelligent data platform.